-Project Sport and Leisure Service Review Adam Bri Description As part of our ongoing development of sports and leisure services, we are implementing changes to our team structure to ensure the service is fit for future users and provide opportunity for additional income streams.
+Project Sport and Leisure Service Review Adam Britt Description As part of our ongoing development of sports and leisure services, we are implementing changes to our team structure to ensure the service is fit for future users and provide opportunity for additional income streams.
 These changes set the foundations for delivering a new service model to put community health and wellbeing at the heart of the vision and delivery of our sport and leisure service.
 This new approach increases our presence in the community, participation levels for all user groups in Colchester, greater partnership working with national governing bodies, community groups and schools.
 In addition, contract negotiations for systems currently in use within the service will deliver £26k savings with no service impact.
 Planned Activity Staff consultation currently underway.
-Key Milestones Implementation of new service structure, and recruitment to new roles - from April 2024 Procurement of new equipment - by April 2025 Installation of new equipment - 2025 Staff Impact The structure being implemented by April 2024 will largely provide likely to result in greater effectiveness and efficiencies.
-Services also Investment Requirement There is a required capital investment in 25/26 of £500k, in addition on to other grant monies alrea dy being pursued.
+Key Milestones Implementation of new service structure, and recruitment to new roles - from April 2024 Procurement of new equipment - by April 2025 Installation of new equipment - 2025 Staff Impact The structure being implemented by April 2024 will largely provide the new roles anticipated for the next three years, however the new ways of working are likely to result in greater effectiveness and efficiencies.
+Services also may need to be reviewed and refined in response to customer need.
+Investment Requirement There is a required capital investment in 25/26 of £500k, in addition to other grant monies already being pursued.
 Risks and Mitigation Risks: Successful recruitment to team structure Fluctuating energy and supplier costs Not achieving income levels needed on memberships Mitigation: Upskilling where appropriate, use of agency workers Use different suppliers where we can, aim for lower energy use A specialist consultant has completed an income analysis with reasonable assumptions has been taken and confidence levels are high.
 Financial Outcomes £725k target net budget reduction for 26/27 (£515k income growth, £100k Premises savings from energy efficiencies, £60k employees, £50k between supplies/grants) What does this mean?
 We expect to see a reduction in system spend, a staff restructure which brings efficiencies and increase in income generation.
 This new health and wellbeing approach will help to tackle health inequalities in our city and mean we are a valued contributor to the wider health and care system.